qtile/qtile/docs/manual/commands/dqcmd.rst

      dqcmd -o cmd -f prev_layout -i
      dqcmd -o cmd -f prev_layout -a 3 # prev_layout on group 3
      dqcmd -o group 3 -f focus_back

+    If both rofi and dmenu are present rofi will be selected as default, to change this us --force-dmenu as the first argument.